-What Is The Difference Between The Open Enrollment Period And The Medicare Annual Enrollment Period?
+What Is The Difference Between The Medicare Open Enrollment Period And The Medicare Annual Enrollment Period?

-This Medicare Annual Enrollment period is from October 15 through December 7 each year, and it allows anyone who has Medicare to make changes to their coverage.
-The Medicare Advantage Open Enrollment Period (January 1 to March 31) is for those who currently have a Medicare Advantage plan and want to make a change to it.
+This Medicare Annual Enrollment Period allows anyone who has Medicare to make changes to their coverage and runs October 15 through December 7 each year.
+Meanwhile, the Medicare Advantage Open Enrollment Period (January 1 to March 31) is for those who currently have a Medicare Advantage plan and want to make a change to it.

-After you sign up for Original Medicare, there are a few additional windows of time where you can add, change, or drop a Medicare Advantage or prescription drug plan.
+After you sign up for Original Medicare, there will be times when you can add, change, or drop a Medicare Advantage or prescription drug plan.

-If you are moving or your plan’s service area changes, a Special Enrollment Period (SEP) accounts for these types of exceptions (and others).
+If you are moving or your plan’s service area changes, you may qualify for a Special Enrollment Period (SEP) intended for these types of exceptions (and others).
 Our Medicare Advantage enrollment page offers more details about all sign-up periods, including the SEP.

 Medicare can seem complicated, but it doesn’t have to be.
 Check out our Medicare information section for details on enrollment, costs, options, and coverage comparisons.